filecoin-project/filecoin-docs/docs/reference/README.md

 ### Storage tools for apps

 - [Textile Buckets](https://docs.filecoin.io/build/textile-buckets/) - simplified cloud bucket store on IPFS with archive to Filecoin option using Powergate under the hood, hosted by Textile
+- [Estuary](https://docs.filecoin.io/build/estuary) - [Estuary](https://estuary.tech) is a simple IPFS node that integrates a minimal Filecoin Client Library.
+It allows anyone with public data to store and retrieve it using a few API calls.
+It is for infrastructure operators, developers and Filecoin users.
+Visit [https://docs.estuary.tech](https://docs.estuary.tech) for more API documentations.
+A simple website application example that can community to any Estuary node can be found [here](https://github.com/application-research/estuary-www).
 - [Slate.host API](https://github.com/filecoin-project/slate/#developer-api) - [Slate.host](https://slate.host) has a Developer API that allows you upload files with an account
 - [Space SDK from Fleek](https://fleek.co/space-sdk/) - JS library backed by Fleek's hosted services using IPFS, Textile, Filecoin, Ethereum, etc.
 - [NFT.storage](https://nft.storage/) - beta service from Protocol Labs for storing off-chain NFT data on IPFS and Filecoin